 Image

 Healthcare professionals are increasingly giving advice to patients on how to improve their health, but there is often a lack of scientific evidence if this advice is actually beneficial.
 This is according to a study from the University of Gothenburg, which also guides towards more effective recommendations.

 The researchers do not criticize the content of the advice - it is good if people lose weight, stop smoking, eat a better diet or exercise more.
-However, there is no evidence that patients actually change their lifestyle after receiving this advice from healthcare professionals.
+However, there is no evidence that patients change their lifestyle after receiving this advice from healthcare professionals.

+Image